nliaudat/qwat-import-sample/README.md

 Qgis may have some [issues](https://issues.qgis.org/issues/16770) on copy/paste entities.

-In my case, some altimetric value disapeared on about 600 pipes out of 10000, but never on points layer.
+In my case, some altimetric value disappeared becoming 2D only on about 600 pipes out of 10000.
+The bug do not appears on point layer.

 I recommend to import the geopackage into postgis and then